 Sample Request

-POST http://10.12.123.12/api/controls/reload
+POST https://10.12.123.12/api/controls/reload

 Check for the latest firmware available for the device